iomete/iom-docs/docs/guides/deployment/azure/upgrade.md

 terraform apply
 ```

-Terraform will update the IOMETE platform resources on your GCP account, and the process may take several minutes to complete.
+Terraform will update the IOMETE platform resources on your Azure account, and the process may take several minutes to complete.
 Once it's finished, your IOMETE platform will be upgraded to the latest version.